membraneframework/membrane_demo/webrtc_videoroom/README.md

 ## Run distributed

-Videoroom demo does not automatically start a cluster, but you can check the distributed functionalities by starting one manually.
+The Videoroom demo does not automatically start a cluster, but you can check the distributed functionalities by starting one manually.

 Open two terminals.
 On the first run: